Meivazhi: Meivazhi Scriptures

-Meivazhi Sabha
+Meivazhi sabha

 The first Meivazhi Ashram was founded in 1926 at Rajagambeeram village in Sivaganga district, Tamil Nadu.
 On a full moon day, Andavargal hoisted a flag (Pooran Kodi) with 96 bells.
 Several disciples came and attended the historic event.
-Andavargal composed a song called Gnana Sangu In one of the Meivazhi Vedas, namely "Aadhi Maanmiyam", at Chapter 2, page 7, it is stated that the Village Rajagambeeram was previously known as Shambhala during the times of Narada.
-However, due to religious persecution at Rajagambeeram Village, the said Ashram was abandoned.
-Subsequently, the Meivazhi Asharam was started at Tiruppattur, a panchayat town in the present Sivaganga district, Tamil Nadu, where the Sabha was initially registered as a Society on 19 June 1933 under the Societies Registration Act, 1860 (Act 21 of 1860, India).
+Andavargal composed a song titled "Gnana Sangu".
+In one of the Meivazhi Vedas, namely "Aadhi Maanmiyam", at Chapter 2, page 7, it is stated that the Village Rajagambeeram was previously known as Shambhala during the times of Narada.
+However, due to religious persecution at Rajagambeeram Village, the said ashram was abandoned.
+Subsequently, the Meivazhi Asharam was started at Tiruppattur, a panchayat town in the present Sivaganga district, Tamil Nadu, where the sabha was initially registered as a Society on 19 June 1933 under the Societies Registration Act, 1860 (Act 21 of 1860, India).
 From small beginnings, the number of followers gradually increased year by year.

-On 14.09.1940, Madurai Ashram was inaugurated and the sabha was shifted to Madurai (Aruppukottai Road) The new Ashram was painstakingly built entirely using Granite stones.
-But in 1942, during the Second World War, the British Government acquired the entire place in Madurai and paid a compensation of Rs.1,37,750/- to the Meivazhi Sabha.
-Consequently, the sabha had to be shifted again to a different place and the Madurai Ashram came to be referred as the பழஞ்சாலை/Paḻañcālai (meaning old Salai).
-It is stated that even prior to the acquisition, some prophetic carvings were inscribed in the lentil stones of the Ashram hall in the year 1940, which reads as "ஆலயம் மாற அரசு மாறும்" ("When the Temple changes, the Government will change").
+On 14.09.1940, Madurai Ashram was inaugurated, and the sabha was shifted to Madurai (Aruppukottai Road).
+The new ashram was painstakingly built entirely using Granite stones.
+But in 1942, during the Second World War, the British Government acquired the entire place in Madurai and paid a compensation of Rs.
+1,37,750/- to the Meivazhi sabha.
+Consequently, the sabha had to be shifted again to a different place, and the Madurai Ashram came to be referred to as the பழஞ்சாலை/Paḻañcālai (meaning old Salai).
+It is stated that even before the acquisition, some prophetic carvings were inscribed in the lentil stones of the Ashram hall in the year 1940, which reads as "ஆலயம் மாற அரசு மாறும்" ("When the Temple changes, the Government will change").
 The said inscription in the erstwhile Meivazhi Ashram (presently the Madurai Aerodrome campus) remains a monument for the Disciples.
-The Meivazhi sabha was later shifted to Pappanachivayal, Pudukkottai district, Tamil Nadu, near the Ural Hills, in the erstwhile Pudukkottai State, where Salai Aandavargal purchased a jungle land for about Rs.6,000/- and cleared it for habitation.
-On 17.11.1942, Andavargal hoisted the first flag and named the place as Meivazhi Salai The Sabha was re-registered on 10 June 1944 and it became the Meivazhi Salai village.
+The Meivazhi sabha was later shifted to Pappanachivayal, Pudukkottai district, Tamil Nadu, near the Ural Hills, in the erstwhile Pudukkottai State, where Salai Aandavargal purchased a jungle land for about Rs.
+6,000/- and cleared it for habitation.
+On 17.11.1942, Andavargal hoisted the first flag and named the place Meivazhi Salai.
+The sabha was re-registered on 10 June 1944, and it became the Meivazhi Salai village.